sformel/csv-to-json-ld/README.md

 ## Required Table Relationships

 Before filling out any MARCO-BOLO CSV tables, it's important to understand how they depend on each other.

+## 🧰 User Tools

+- [Table Dependency Viewer](./user_tools/dependency_viewer.html): See which tables are required or referenced for valid metadata records.

 ### 🔗 Key Rule